mtpereira/ansible-ghost/README.md

 * `ghost_nodejs_enabled`: Enables or disables installing nodejs.
 Defaults to `yes`.
 * `ghost_nginx_enabled`: Enables or disables configuring a nginx proxy.
 Defaults to `yes`.
 * `ghost_nginx_port`: Defines the nginx listening port.
 Defaults to `80`.
+* `ghost_nginx_sites`: Nginx sites configuration passed to [jdauphant.nginx](https://galaxy.ansible.com/list#/roles/466) role.
+Check its README for more information.
+The defaults configure a reverse proxy listening on port 80 and denying access to Ghost's admin page except for requests originated from localhost.

 Internal variables, avoid changing: